tfwillems/HipSTR/README.md

 chr17  | 38994441    | 38994492 | 0.9   | 0.001 | 0.001 | 0.9   | 0.001 | 0.001
 chr17  | 5529940     | 55299992 | 0.95  | 0.01  | 0.01  | 0.9   | 0.001 | 0.001

 **NOTE: The table header is for descriptive purposes.
-The BED file should not have a header**
+The stutter file should not have a header**

 Each of the stutter parameters is defined as follows: